Cost of 3D Printing Projects

 Modelling:

-• This is discussed elsewhere, but in general modeling is largely a labour cost, with the time spent manipulating software such as Autodesk Fusion to create a model or adjust an existing model.
-Reducing the cost is all about improving productivity.
+This is discussed elsewhere, but in general modeling is largely a labour cost, with the time spent manipulating software such as Autodesk Fusion to create a model or adjust an existing model.

 Material and Time:

-• The use of support material impacts the amount of material used, and the time taken to print.
-It may also negatively affect the surface quality of the model parts in contact with supports.
-The need for supports is dictated by the design of the model, particularly if the model was not designed with 3D printing in mind.
+The use of support material increases the amount of material used, and the time taken to print.
+It may also negatively affect the printing quality.
+The need for supports is dictated by the design of the model.

 Getting a Quote